Rusty Nail (song)

 "Rusty Nail" is the tenth single by Japanese heavy metal band X Japan, released on June 10, 1994.

 Summary

-It was written and composed by Yoshiki, later appeared on the album Dahlia, and was used as the theme song for the 1994 Japanese TV drama Kimi ga Mienai (君が見えない).
+"Rusty Nail" was written and composed by Yoshiki and later appeared on the album Dahlia.
+The song was used as the theme song for the 1994 Japanese TV drama Kimi ga Mienai (君が見えない).

 A new version of "Rusty Nail" was reportedly recorded for X Japan's unreleased studio album, before it was decided to create entirely new material instead.

 Swedish metal band Dragonland added a cover of the song to the Japanese edition of their 2004 album Starfall.
 Changmin of Tohoshinki covered the song during the band's fifth Japanese tour, Tone: Live Tour 2012.
 It was also covered by Inugami Circus-dan for Crush!
 3 - 90's V-Rock Best Hit Cover Love Songs-, which was released on June 27, 2012 and features current visual kei bands covering love songs by visual kei artists of the 90's.